kyledeanreinford/Articles/git-commands-for-trunk-based-development.md

    main to integrate your changes smoothly.
 1. `git commit --amend --no-edit`: Perfect for those minor formatting fixes after committing.
 It helps maintain a clean history without clutter.
-1. `git duet`: Pair programming is a great way to build software and share knowledge.
-With the Git Duet package, you can easily attribute commits to pairs of authors and keep that collaborative spirit alive.

 Trunk Based Development is more than just a change in workflow: it's a paradigm shift in how teams collaborate, communicate, and build software.